 The Society for Industrial and Organizational Psychology report revealed that only 13% of American employers include personality tests in their interview process.
 However, these numbers constantly grow as smaller companies join the largest corporations.

-You can keep in mind this good practice to hire salesforce developers, managers, designers, and any other employee.
+You can keep in mind this good practice to hire salesforce developers, managers, designers, and other employees.
 This article will examine which personality tests exist and highlight their advantages and disadvantages.

 Why Do Employers Use Personality Tests?